riser-platform/riser-server/config/infra/README.md

-> :information_source: For a simple single cluster stage demo, try `riser demo install`.
+> :information_source: For a single cluster demo, try `riser demo install`.
 This README is for more advanced exploration of the riser platform.

 This folder contains demo infrastructure for components required by Riser.
 These are configured for demonstration purposes only and have not been rigorously tested for stability or security.
 It is recommended that you configure and install these dependencies using the recommended approach by each respective dependency.
 This documentation assumes that the reader already has prior experience installing Kubernetes.

 ### Riser Server
-The Riser Server spans all stages and only needs to be installed on one stage.
+The Riser Server spans all clusters (environments).
 Please review the [server README](../server/README.md) for installing the riser server.

 ## Create Kubernetes Cluster
 While Riser is supported on theoretically any kubernetes cluster, the demo has been tested with GKE.
 You may wish review the example script in `gke/create.sh`.
 Once the cluster is created you may continue.